Rufus For Real

 Why These Quick-Pickled Red Onions Work

-• No cooking required: A true refrigerator pickle that comes together in minutes.
+• No canning required: A fast refrigerator pickle ready in minutes.

 What You'll Need & Why